 - 1. Development will generally be directed to areas outside of lands that are unsafe due to the presence of hazardous forest types for wildland fire. - 2.
-Development may be permitted in areas with hazardous forest types for wildland fire where the risk is mitigated in accordance with provincial standards such as FireSmart. - 3.
-Applicants may be required to undertake a site review to assess the level of wildland fire hazard and associated risk on and in the vicinity of proposed development lands.
-(2019 MMAH Mod # 8a)
+Development may be permitted in areas with hazardous forest types for wildland fire where the risk is mitigated in accordance with provincial standards such as FireSmart.

-1. The City will work with the Province of Ontario to identify and establish planning approaches for lands with hazardous forest types for wildland fire including those set out in the Ministry of Natural Resources and Forestry's Wildland Fire Risk Assessment and Mitigation Reference Manual (2019 MMAH Mod # 8b).
+1. The City will work with the Province of Ontario to identify and establish planning approaches for lands with hazardous forest types for wildland fire.
 This work may be undertaken as part of the Climate Change Adaptation Strategy.